-Vogel joins the NAU staff from George Washington University, where she served as a student-athlete, head women’s soccer coach, and Assistant Director for Athletics Development.
-She has over 15 years of experience in higher education and athletics.
+Vogel arrived at NAU after 13 years at George Washington University, her alma mater, where she served as the head women’s soccer coach and Assistant Director for Athletics Development.
+She has over 18 years of experience in higher education and athletics.

 During her time at George Washington, Vogel served in a variety of leadership roles.
 She was charged with developing and implementing internal and external projects, including best practices with Admissions, Financial Aid, Student Services, and Development & Alumni Relations.
 She also developed and organized “Coaches Roundtables” and assisted with the development of the GW Student-Athlete Leadership Academy.